Rdm-Nico/Serial_master_conn/README.md

 # Serial_master_conn
-## Java-based app for establish a connection via Modbus TCP/IP connection, and monitoring the data coming from a dirty water filter system
+## Multi-threads java-based app for establish a connection via Modbus TCP/IP connection, and monitoring the data coming from a dirty water filter system